-The problem of including processes such as growth and mortality of individual trees is needed if we are to have a robust estimate of ecosystem responses and contributions to global change.
+Solving the problem of including processes such as growth and mortality of individual trees is needed to have a robust estimate of ecosystem responses and contributions to global change.
 ESMs have traditionally not included individual-level dynamics, instead using bulk ecosystem level properties.
 However, the limitations of this approach have become clearer and so multiple ESM groups are including plant demographic processes within them.
 They review multiple approaches across a wide range of ESMs, to discuss commonalities and differences between these approaches.
-In particular, they describe differing attempts to represent size- and trait-structured competition for within the canopy, water and nutrients underground, and the role of disturbance and mortality processes in governing ecosystem heterogeneity.
+In particular, they describe differing attempts to represent size- and trait-structured competition for within the canopy, water, and nutrients underground, and the role of disturbance and mortality processes in governing ecosystem heterogeneity.
 The research team describes a set of requirements for testing and benchmarking the models, with a focus on the need to test the competition among individuals for resources, and the need for observations that test scaling between individual-level vital rates and environmental conditions.

-Terrestrial Ecosystem Science
+Terrestrial Ecosystem Science, SC-23.1

-Earth System Modeling
+Earth System Modeling, SC-23.1

-Regional and Global Climate Modeling
+Regional and Global Climate Modeling, SC-23.1

-National Center for Atmospheric Research
+National Center For Atmospheric Research

 Lawrence Berkeley National Laboratory

-Fisher, R. A., Koven, C. D., Anderegg, W. R. L., Christoffersen, B. O., Dietze, M. C., Farrior, C., Holm, J. A., Hurtt, G., Knox, R. G., Lawrence, P. J., Lichststein, J. W., Longo, M., Matheny, A. M., Medvigy, D., Muller-Landau, H. C., Powell, T. L., Serbin, S. P., Sato, H., Shuman, J., Smith, B., Trugman, A. T., Viskari, T., Verbeeck, H., Weng, E., Xu, C., Xu, X., Zhang, T. and Moorcroft, P. “Vegetation Demographics in Earth System Models: a review of progress and priorities.”
-Global Change Biology 24(1), 35–54 (2017).
+Fisher, R. A., Koven, C. D., Anderegg, W. R. L., Christoffersen, B. O., Dietze, M. C., Farrior, C., Holm, J. A., Hurtt, G., Knox, R. G., Lawrence, P. J., Lichststein, J. W., Longo, M., Matheny, A. M., Medvigy, D., Muller-Landau, H. C., Powell, T. L., Serbin, S. P., Sato, H., Shuman, J., Smith, B., Trugman, A. T., Viskari, T., Verbeeck, H., Weng, E., Xu, C., Xu, X., Zhang, T., and Moorcroft, P. “Vegetation demographics in Earth System Models: a review of progress and priorities.”
+Global Change Biology 24(1), 35–54 (2018).
 [DOI:10.1111/gcb.13910]

-SC-23.1 Climate and Environmental Sciences Division, BER
+SC-33.1 Earth and Environmental Sciences Division, BER